This page reports on the lodgement of iwi/hapū management plans with local authorities.

 Documents may detail:

-- environmental, cultural, economic, spiritual aspirations and values
+- environmental, cultural, economic and spiritual aspirations and values

 - areas of cultural significance